nlohmann/json/doc/mkdocs/docs/api/adl_serializer/index.md

 - [**from_json**](from_json.md) - convert a JSON value to any value type
 - [**to_json**](to_json.md) - convert any value type to a JSON value

+## Version history

+- Added in version 2.1.0.